JacquesLucke/animation_nodes_manual/docs/user_guide/getting_started/interface.rst

 .. image:: images/node_editor.png

-Animation Nodes have its own node editor type which you can select by clicking on the Dope Sheet icon in the tool bar.
+Animation Nodes have its own node editor type which you can select by clicking on the Dope Sheet icon |dope-sheet-icon| in the tool bar.
 A new node tree can be added by clicking on the **New** button.

+.. |dope-sheet-icon| image:: images/dope_sheet_icon.svg
+                     :width: 30pt

 Node Menu
 =========